FreeCAD/FreeCAD-documentation/wiki/FEM_PostPipelineFromResult.md

 ### Scale

-If you double-click on the scale, you get this settings dialog:
+If you double-click on the scale, you get this settings dialog box:

 ![](images/SIMTUT_05.PNG )